armchairancap/xx-haven-container/README.md

 # xx Network Haven (formerly Speakeasy) container image

+**NOTE: one of the winning submissions from Hacktoberfest 2024 was an optimized Dockerfile for that you can find [here](https://github.com/xxfoundation/haven/blob/main/Dockerfile).
+Simply clone the repo and run `docker build .`.**

 ## About Haven

-[Haven](https://www.speakeasy.tech) is a privacy-first Web client for xx Network.
+[Haven](https://haven.xx.network) is a privacy-first Web client for xx Network.

 It uses WASM and xxDK to access random gateways on the cMix network.
 It provides unique online identities, quantum-resistant encrypted messaging and other features.
 See the Web site for more.

 ### Haven Web application

 A Web server is required to download Haven application code.
-The site that serves it - such as [https://www.speakeasy.tech](https://www.speakeasy.tech) - may collect client IP addresses (which merely identifies the address as a Haven user or, if compromised, even serve malicious code - unlikely, but not impossible, to happen on the official Haven site).
+The site that serves it - such as [https://haven.xx.network](https://haven.xx.network) - may collect client IP addresses (which merely identifies the address as a Haven user or, if compromised, even serve malicious code - unlikely, but not impossible, to happen on the official Haven site).

 Haven Web server is not involved in forwarding or encrypting client data: that happens exclusively on the client (in browser).